an interview by Matti Viikate (the year 2020)

-I recorded, mixed and mastered the album at my home.
-I liked that freedom to choose a right moment to make and record my music.
+I recorded, mixed and mastered the album at home.
+I liked that freedom to choose the right moment to make and record my music.

 It's quite hard for me or other people to describe the style, but: dark rock, atmospheric rock and industrial vibes can be heard.
 Some bluesy stuff too.
 Experimental music.
 Art rock.